MILAN FASHION WEEK SPRING/SUMMER 2026: DAY 3

 review by MARIA MOTA

-all images MAX MARA via vogue.com
+all images MAX MARA provided by the brand

 Delicate pastel tones set the mood for Max Mara’s Spring/Summer 2026 collection.
 The classic trench coat was reimagined with unexpected cuts, while the sleeveless versions stood out for their elegance.
 Waists were cinched with sleek black bands, adding structure and contrast to the silhouettes.
 Double-pocket blazers with unconventional collars refreshed traditional tailoring, and puffed-up tulle shapes were balanced by more structured elements, creating a perfect interplay of volume and form.